RadwanDuadu/100Reads/README.md

   - Links to Home, Books, Login/Register, about, and Dashboard (for website moderators).
 - **Hierarchy**:
   - Book content displayed prominently for easy browsing.
-  - Clear call-to-action buttons for account creation and engagement (e.g., commenting).
+  - Clear call-to-action buttons for account creation and engagement (e.g., review).

 **User Flow**
 1. Guest users browse book description → read different books and see approved reviews.